Pregnancy can be an exciting time in one’s life. However, it can also be a time for uncertainty for those who:

 - Congenital heart disease and/or prior treatments

-- Heart diseases, such as cardiomyopathy, hypertrophic cardiomyopathy (HCM), valve disease, coronary artery disease, arrhythmias and aorta disease
+- Heart diseases, such as cardiomyopathy, hypertrophic cardiomyopathy (HCM), valve disease, coronary artery disease, arrhythmias, pulmonary hypertension and aorta disease

 Learn more about: